ysoftdevs/imagepullsecret-injector/README.md

 The responsibility of this webhook is to patch all newly created/updated service account and make sure they all contained proper imagepullsecret configuration.

+This repo produces one helm chart available via helm repository https://ysoftdevs.github.io/imagepullsecret-injector.
+There are also 2 docker images:
+- `marshallmarshall/imagepullsecret-injector` - the image containing the webhook itself
+- `marshallmarshall/webhook-cert-generator` - helper image responsible for (re)generating the certificates

 ## Helm description
 The helm chart consists of 2 parts: the certificate generator and the webhook configuration itself.